Your Questions About the Florida Wildlife Corridor, Answered

 Why should I care about the Florida Wildlife Corridor, connected or not?

 The Corridor is home to farms, ranches, ecotourism, and outdoor recreational opportunities that enrich the lives of millions of people daily.
-Losing these natural and working lands will cause any economic gains to be offset by the loss of what makes Florida a destination state for tourists and residents alike.
+Losing these natural and working lands will cause any short-term economic gains from development to be offset by the loss of what makes Florida a destination state for tourists and residents alike.

 Florida is also home to one of the greatest concentrations of endangered species in the country; protecting their habitats helps ensure their survival.
-The Corridor provides habitat to more than 1,700 species, including 60 currently considered at risk of extinction, such as the Florida panther and grasshopper sparrow.
+The Florida Wildlife Corridor provides habitat to more than 1,700 species, including 60 currently considered at risk of extinction, such as the Florida panther and grasshopper sparrow.

 Photo by Chrissy Martinez